Microsoft lost some customers’ cloud security logs

 As reported by Business Insider earlier this month, Microsoft privately notified affected customers of this incident and told them the failure was “not related to any security compromise.”

-The preliminary post incident review has since been made public, and says that the cause was a bug in the internal monitoring agent that was triggered then a fix for a bug in the log collection service was rolled out.
+The preliminary post incident review has since been made public, and says that the cause was a bug in the internal monitoring agent that was triggered when a fix for a bug in the log collection service was rolled out.

 “Starting around 23:00 UTC on 2 September 2024, a bug in one of Microsoft’s internal monitoring agents resulted in a malfunction in some of the agents when uploading log data to our internal logging platform.
 This resulted in partially incomplete log data for the affected Microsoft services,” the company said.